qing3962/password-protection/README.md

 If you want to turn on protection again, you may invoke the command panel, type "pass", find the command - "Password Protection: Open", run it, when you open a protected note, the password verification box will pop up again.

 In Obsidian for Windows, a Password Protection Button locates on the left-bar.
 Click on it to execute protecting or unprotecting action.

-Note: Once the password prompt modal is opened, it will not be able to be closed until you enter correct password.
-Because I don't want someone who doesn't know the password to be able to go on, otherwise the guys will see the tree of directory and title of the notes.

 ## The systems have been tested: